DiaBetter Together for Young Adults With Type 1 Diabetes (DiaBetter)

 Collected for young adult participants in both arms, not Peer Mentors.

-Baseline, 6-Month Post-Randomization, & 12-Month Post-Randomization
+Baseline, 6-Month Post-Randomization, & End of Study at 12 Months Post-Randomization

-Social Isolation (PROMIS Short Form Social Isolation item)
+Social Isolation (PROMIS Short Form Social Isolation Item)

 Collected for young adult participants in both arms (baseline, 6, & 12 mos), not Peer Mentors.

-Baseline, 6-Month Post-Randomization, & 12-Month Post-Randomization
+Baseline, 6-Month Post-Randomization, & End of Study at 12 Months Post-Randomization

 Transition Readiness (Readiness Assessment of Emerging Adults With Type 1 Diabetes Diagnosed in Youth)